bitloops/blog/articles/developer-productivity-has-a-cancer-and-its-called-technical-debt.md

 We’ve all heard the term technical debt, but most don’t really understand it.
 The concept was created to explain all of the extra development work that is required when software is badly designed and implemented.

+In the AI era, this problem compounds faster.
+Teams can generate more code than ever, but without architectural context, reviewability, and strong validation, they can also generate technical debt faster than ever.

 In summary, every time a developer builds redundant, poorly designed or useless code, that developer is creating technical debt.
 The most common types of technical debt are:

 - Architecture debt is due to poorly designed software or architecture that negatively affects future maintenance